rhboot/shim-review/README.md

 - commit all of that
 - tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
 - push that to github
-- file an issue at https://github.com/rhboot/shim-review/issues with a link to your branch
+- file an issue at https://github.com/rhboot/shim-review/issues with a link to your tag
-- approval is ready when you have accepted tag
+- approval is ready when the "accepted" label is added to your issue

 Note that we really only have experience with using GRUB2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on